MARA Student Experience

 Our students also took advantage of a range of informal learning opportunities and activities that helped them expand their professional network and aid them with future job seeking.
 For example:

 • Extracurricular activities abound at our school.
-MARA students can expand their learning experiences by getting involved and participating in professional conferences, guest lectures, and the iSchool Student Research Journal, among other opportunities.
+The survey respondents expanded their learning experiences by getting involved and participating in professional association student chapter events, Second Life events, volunteer opportunities, and guest lectures.
 The MARA online lecture series, featuring guest presenters in the fields of archives, records and information governance, is a bonus for MARA students.

 In addition, you’ll be in good company in our fully online master’s degree program.
-Here are some stats about our graduating MARA students as reported in the fall 2023 exit survey:
+Here are some stats about our graduating MARA students as reported in the spring 2024 exit survey:

-• While earning their MARA degree, the survey respondents completed courses from Mississippi and Rhode Island.
+• While earning their MARA degree, the survey respondents completed courses from California and Massachusetts.
 Our MARA program is offered exclusively online, and there are no on-campus orientations or other required in-person events.

 • Our online program allows students the flexibility to continue working while pursuing their MARA degree.
 100% of the survey respondents were both students at our school and working professionals.

-• In this particular survey, one respondent was female and one was male.
+• In this particular survey, both respondents were male.

-• The two survey respondents chose White, not Hispanic for their ethnicity.
+• The two survey respondents chose White and Hispanic for their ethnicity.

 • 50% of the survey respondents stated they were the first person in their family to obtain a master’s degree.
 Learn more about the First Generation Student Group